Baptism Preparation Meeting Scheduling: Streamline the Process

 Setting up effective baptism preparation meeting scheduling takes five practical steps.
 Start with assessing your current process: track last quarter's no-shows and reschedules.
 This baseline reveals pain points.

 In practice, this cut setup time to under 15 minutes for our PastorAgenda users.
-See Spiritual Direction Appointment Booking: A Guide for Directors for advanced delegation tips.
+For advanced delegation tips, see Understanding Church Appointment Booking.
 Check out https://pastoragenda.com for a free trial tailored to baptism workflows.

 Church calendar showing scheduled baptism preparation meetings